JuanFerPodesta/JuanFerPodesta/README.md

 Jr. Data Engineer
 ----------------------------------

-My name is Juan, I'm an accountant with over 10 years of experience in administrative roles.
+I'm an accountant with over 10 years of experience in administrative roles.
 I've worked in various companies across different industries.

 During the Covid-19 pandemic, I started developing myself as a self-taught programmer, focusing on data science.
 Currently, I'm working at a native tech company, growing as a Data Engineer.